kyverno/chainsaw/website/docs/quick-start.md

 YAML files can contain raw manifests with a special file naming convention to identify the step operations.
 This is useful to create tests quickly but doesn't allow great flexibility.

-Another option is to have a `chainsaw-test.yaml` file containing a `Test` resource.
+Another option is to have a `chainsaw-test.yaml` file containing one (or more) `Test` resource.
 While more verbose, this offers full flexibility over the test and test steps configuration.

 ### Quick start